Idlib Governorate clashes (January–March 2017): Aftermath

 After the inter-rebel clashes, HTS grew further in size and launched the 2017 Hama offensive in March 2017.

 On 5 April 2017, a vehicle carrying Lt.
-Col. Ahmed al-Saud of the 13th Division and Col. Ali al-Samahi, the chief of staff of the Free Idlib Army, came under fire from Tahrir al-Sham fighters at a checkpoint near Khan al-Subul, which was under complete control of HTS.
+Col. Ahmed al-Saud of the 13th Division and Col. Ali al-Samahi, the chief of staff of the Free Idlib Army, came under fire from Hay'at Tahrir al-Sham fighters at a checkpoint near Khan al-Subul, which was under complete control of HTS.
 Al-Samahi and another FSA fighter was killed in the shootout, while al-Saud was wounded and was transferred to Turkey for treatment.

-On 29 May, Ahrar al-Sham reportedly executed at least 6 fighters of Tahrir al-Sham after capturing them in southern Idlib province.
-On 4 June, 5 fighters of the Sham Legion were killed and 2 wounded after their vehicle hit a roadside bomb.
+On 29 May, Ahrar al-Sham reportedly executed at least 6 fighters of Hay'at Tahrir al-Sham after capturing them in southern Idlib province.
+On 4 June 5 fighters of the Sham Legion were killed and 2 wounded after their vehicle hit a roadside bomb.

-From 6 to 8 June, clashes broke out between Tahrir al-Sham and Sham Legion in Maarrat al-Nu'man.
+From 6 to 8 June, clashes broke out between Hay'at Tahrir al-Sham and Sham Legion in Maarrat al-Nu'man.
 The Free Idlib Army's 13th Division and the Free Police joined the fighting on 8 June.
 By the evening of 8 June, HTS captured both the 13th Division and the Sham Legion's headquarters in Maarat al-Nu'man and killed Col. Tayser al-Samahi, the brother of Col. Ali al-Samahi and the head of the Free Police in the town.
 Ahrar al-Sham reportedly deployed fighters to the town during the fighting.
-On 9 June, Tahrir al-Sham announced the completion of their operations against the FSA and took full control of the town.
-Later that day, a ceasefire agreement was signed between the Free Idlib Army and Tahrir al-Sham in the town and the latter ordered the 13th Division to be disbanded.
+On 9 June, Hay'at Tahrir al-Sham announced the completion of their operations against the FSA and took full control of the town.
+Later that day, a ceasefire agreement was signed between the Free Idlib Army and Hay'at Tahrir al-Sham in the town and the latter ordered the 13th Division to be disbanded.

-From 14 to 23 July, clashes erupted between Ahrar al-Sham and Suqour al-Sham against Tahrir al-Sham in multiple locations in the Idlib Governorate, including Saraqib and Jabal Zawiya.
+From 14 to 23 July, clashes erupted between Ahrar al-Sham and Suqour al-Sham against Hay'at Tahrir al-Sham in multiple locations in the Idlib Governorate, including Saraqib and Jabal Zawiya.
 These clashes resulted in HTS capturing Idlib city and most of the areas bordering Turkey.